 Time to Reflect

-With another job concluded, it is vital for you to a moment to review the actual time that went into the project.
+With another job concluded, it is vital for you to take a moment to review the actual time that went into the project.
 Did the time invested line up with the estimate?
 If the time had run over the allotted amount, be sure to pin down the causes.
 Reflect on the techniques you employed in your retouching, and consider if there are more effective methods for accomplishing the same tasks.
 Are there available Photoshop Actions or Plugins that can expedite certain aspects of your workflow?

 What were your findings, and what are the adjustments you will make for the next project?
 Through your awareness of those pain points, you can now formulate a strategy for accelerating your next project.
 It is only through a drive for improvement that you can truly make progress in your work, and take control of your most valuable commodity.